Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Blackout Combo empowers your next ability and, therefore, changes

 your rotation somewhat.
-However, it is a difficult talent to properly incorporate
+However, it can be a tricky talent to properly incorporate

 into your playstyle and optimize its effectiveness.
 Most importantly, you must